opensearch-project/documentation-website/_opensearch/snapshots/snapshot-management.md

 ---
 layout: default
 title: Snapshot management
+parent: Snapshots
-nav_order: 55
+nav_order: 20
-has_children: true
-redirect_from: /im-plugin/snapshot-management/
-has_toc: false
+has_children: false
 ---

 # Snapshot management

-Snapshot Management (SM) is a feature of the Index Management Plugin that lets you automate [taking snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshot-restore#take-snapshots).
-Snapshots are incremental, and have minimal overhead, since they store only incremental changes since the last snapshot.
+Snapshot management (SM) is a feature of the [Index Management Plugin]({{site.url}}{{site.baseurl}}/im-plugin) that lets you automate [taking snapshots]({{site.url}}{{site.baseurl}}/opensearch/snapshots/snapshot-restore#take-snapshots).
+Snapshots have minimal overhead, since they store only incremental changes since the last snapshot.
 To set up automatic snapshots, you have to create an SM policy with a desired SM schedule and configuration.

 SM policies have to obey the following rules: